* Senior lecturer in the Near Eastern and Ethnic Studies Departments at UC Berkeley

 * Founder of American Muslims for Palestine

-Dr. Hatem Bazian is a native Palestinian who is currently a senior lecturer in the Near Eastern and Ethnic Studies Departments at UC Berkeley.
-During his academic career, he has taught courses on such subjects as Islam, Islamic Law, Sufism, Arabic, Middle Eastern Studies, Islam in America, Islamophobia, and “The Othering of Islam.”
+Dr. Hatem Bazian is a native Palestinian who is a lecturer in the Near Eastern, Asian American, and Asian Diaspora Studies Departments at UC Berkeley.
+He is also a co-founder of, and a Professor of Islamic Law and Theology at, Zaytuna College, the first accredited Muslim Liberal Arts College in the United States.
+(His co-founders were Zaid Shakir and Hamza Yusuf.)
+During his academic career, Bazian has taught courses on such subjects as Islam, Islamic Law, Sufism, Arabic, Middle Eastern Studies, Islam in America, and Islamophobia.

 At the national conference of the United States Student Association (USSA) held at UC Berkeley in 1988, Bazian co-led a large-scale walkout that ultimately caused the organization to adopt a resolution mandating that at least half of its board-of-directors’ members thenceforth should be “students of color.”

 In the late Eighties, Bazian was elected as a chairman of the National People of Color Student Coalition and an executive board member of the USSA.
 In both of those roles, he became an outspoken advocate of affirmative action, the Central American Solidarity Movement (which supported communism in that region of the world), and anti-(South African) apartheid activism on college campuses.
 Bazian also authored resolutions, which the USSA national conference adopted in 1991, calling for: (a) cuts to American aid to Israel, and (b) the imposition of sanctions against the United States for selling military equipment to South Africa.